 The Filipino Mangrove trees are an important part of the Filipino ecosystem.
 The province of Romblon is subject to large-scale deforestation as the trees are cut for firewood or to clear land for shrimp ponds.
-The deforestation threatens the stability of the eco-system including the local fish population who needs them to build nests for young fish.
-Work includes documentation, research, planting trees, as well as educating the local community, and schools about the eco-system.
+Deforestation threatens the stability of the eco-system including the local fish population who needs them to build nests for young fish.
+Working in environmental conservation usually includes documentation, research, planting trees, as well as educating the local community, and schools about the eco-system.
 Other programs include helping protect coral reefs in the Philippines with Coral Cay Conservation and Atelier Aquatic.

 Questions to Ask: How many people will I be working with?
 What is an average working day?
 What amenities are available?
 Which nearby sites should I visit?

 What vaccines do I need before volunteering in the Philippines?

 The only required vaccination is for Yellow Fever, however many other vaccinations are recommended by the World Health Organization.
 It is always best to schedule an appointment with your doctor for a travel consultation before traveling abroad for long periods of time.

 What kind of visa do I need to volunteer in the Philippines

 You are not required to have a visa if your stay is less than 21 days.
 If you are staying for 21 days or more you will have to apply for an extension.
 You need at least 6 months left before the expiration of your passport from the date of entry and present a ticket proving you will leave the country within the 21-day range.